$6,250.00 – $6,600.00 + GST

 These concepts are reinforced through a large number of practical activities, all of which focus around the same real-life data set.
-This training course has been drawn from industry best practice and almost thirty years of estimation experience.
+This training course has been drawn from industry best practice and more than thirty five years of estimation experience.

 The final day of the course consolidates all that you have learned by taking you step-by-step through a check-list of the resource estimation and evaluation processes, and also gives you the opportunity to bring your own data along to discuss and get advice on.